youralien/nus-nn/hw3_report.md

 ```

 ## Q2 preface)
+For the following subparts of the question 2, I did not use the `MNIST.mat` file provided via IVLE.
+Instead, I selected a random subset of 2000 MNIST train examples for my training set, and random subset of 1000 images from the test set for my test set.
+From there, I selected classes `3` and `4`, since these are the last digits of my student ID number.

 ## Q2 a)

+In this example, the MNIST dataset was learned using an Exact Interpolation Method RBF Network, where the RBF is a Gaussian Function with $\sigma = 100$.
+Using the fitting procedure, weights of the RBFN were determined; they were then used to predict on both the train and test set.
+Using the provided evaluation code, the results are given in the following figure.

+Please see the class definition of `ExtactInterpolationRBFNetwork` in Question 1a for the program that produced these results.

 ![Exact Interpolation Method with standard deviation of 100](mnist/Q2partAeval.png){width=300px}

 ## Q2 b)
+Following the strategy of “Fixed Centers Selected at Random”, 100 centers among the training samples were selected at random.
+The weights of the RBFN were determined and the MNIST recognition accuracy was determined for the train and test set.
+If we compare this to the results of the `ExtactInterpolationRBFNetwork`, we observe that the random centers method produces good accuracies only with a very narrow threshold (test accuracy greater than 0.8 can only be obtained with a small window of threshold between 0.0 - 0.05).
+In contrast, the exact interpolation network is able to achieve test accuracies above 0.8 with a maximum near 0.98 over a far wider range of thresholds `[0.2, 0.8]`.

+Please see the class definition of `RandomFixedCentersRBFNetwork` in Question 1b for the program that produced these results.

 ![100 Randomly Selected Centers](mnist/Q2partBeval.png){width=300px}

 ## Q2 c)
+To study the effect of regularization on the performance of the RBF network, I took the same centers and widths from the `ExactInterpolationNetwork` in part A and used the weight update rule for regularized RBF networks.
+Evaluation plots were generated for different values of regularization term $\lambda$, contained in the set `{1e-4, 1e-3, 1e-2, 1e-1, 1e0, 1e1}`.
+The trend is that the evaluation has higher average accuracies over the whole range of thresholds for lower regularizations.
+For higher regularizations, the top performance of the test set does not degrade; however, thresholds chosen closer to the limits `{0, 1}` are less.

 ![$\lambda = 0.0001$](mnist/Q2partCLambda0.0001.png){width=300px}